 Pete Davidson’s job is to make people laugh, and he has a big audience as a cast member on Saturday Night Live.
 But recently, he has used is platform for a different reason: he has been talking openly and honestly about mental health.
 Pete Davidson was recently diagnosed with Borderline Personality Disorder (BPD), a serious mental illness.
 BPD alters the way that people see themselves and others.
 It can cause severe disruptions in relationships, erratic behavior, acute emotions, and extreme impulsiveness.
 Pete Davidson spoke openly about the harm the disorder has caused in his own life, but with wit and charm, he encouraged others that help is available.
 He told audiences, “first of all, if you think you’re depressed, see a doctor and talk to them about medication, and also be healthy.
 Eating right and exercise can make a huge difference.
 And finally, if you are in the cast of a late-night comedy show, it might help, if they, ya know, do more of your sketches.”
 Of course, Pete was joking about that third piece of advice, but he was very serious that Dependent Personality has treatments and that going to therapy can bring relief.

 Thriveworks Marietta offers therapy for Borderline Personality Disorder.
-We have seen the harm that it can cause when undiagnosed and untreated, but our mental health professionals have helped many people with BPD find the help they needed.
+You can work with a counselor, therapist, or psychologist.
+We have seen the harm that this mental illness can cause when undiagnosed and untreated, but our mental health professionals have helped many people with BPD find the help they needed.

 What Is Borderline Personality Disorder?